-TOPIC – Describe the above snippet about the data object section.
+The Data Object Section contains the physical location of the Data Objects as described in the Information Package Map.
+This is also the place to indicate checksums or file sizes.

-TOPIC – The second series of SIPs are, as expected, of SIP-COROT-N0-PRODUCT-SET type illustrated by the abstract tree below:
+The second series of SIPs are, as expected, of SIP-COROT-N0-RUN type illustrated by the abstract tree below:

 ├── COROT-N0-SIP-0021.zip <──── First N0 for ‘RUN’ data SIP